FAIRBIOTEA – Sustainable organic tea through development partnerships

 The described differences between these two producing methods are not well known in Europe.
 Among the traders in Europe and worldwide, competition is predominantly won by the cheaply and not the sustainably produced tea.
 Also among consumers, one can see that the majority tend to buy cheap and worse teas rather than the better and more expensive ones.

-The annual, rather superficial, one-day inspections by the third-country inspection bodies, the sustainability certification bodies and the quality management certification bodies alone can hardly uncover violations of regulations or ensure product safety.
+The annual, rather superficial, one-day inspections by the third country control bodies, the sustainability certification bodies and the quality management certification bodies alone can hardly uncover violations of regulations or ensure product safety.
 Experience has shown that certification systems are not capable of detecting and preventing deliberate fraud and exploitation.
 Under these bad competitive conditions, trickery in complying with regulations is often the only way to work economically.